mooreryan/InteinFinder/_docs_src/src/installing-external-dependencies.md

 *Note: These instructions are taken from one of the [GitHub actions that builds and tests InteinFinder](https://github.com/mooreryan/InteinFinder/blob/master/.github/workflows/build_and_test.yml), so if it is [passing](https://github.com/mooreryan/InteinFinder/actions/workflows/build_and_test.yml) then these instructions should still work if you have a similar OS.*

-*Note: I have no idea if these work on Apple Silicon!*
+*Note: I am not able to test these instructions on Apple Silicon!*

 For these instructions, replace the `${LOCAL_PATH}` variable with whatever is appropriate for your environment.

 ### MAFFT

+Here is an example of downloading the source code for MAFFT and compiling it.
+MAFFT has pre-compiled binaries available on their site if you would rather use those.

 ```
 $ \curl -L \